Gold City: 2000s

-Trammell left the group in 2002 to form his own Mark Trammell Trio.
+Trammell left the group in 2002 to form the Mark Trammell Trio.
 In 2004, the group saw the departure of Parrack at tenor in addition to the retirement of Tim Riley after 24 years. former Brian Free & Assurance bass singer Bill Lawrence replaced him as bass, while Riley's sons, drummer Doug and baritone Daniel, took over management of the group until Doug Riley died in an automobile accident in early 2006.
 By this point, the full Gold City band had been retired and replaced with accompanying tracks.

 In March 2006, bass singer Bill Lawrence left the group.
 Tim filled in for several months while the search for a replacement was underway.
 Aaron McCune, who was bass singer with the Palmetto State Quartet at the time, joined Gold City in May 2006.

 In February 2007, it was announced that the group had returned to The Beckie Simmons Agency (from The Harper Agency).
 Beckie Simmons, while at Century II and her own agency, has handled the quartet's bookings for the majority of its existence.

 In March 2008, lead singer Jonathan Wilburn left the group.
 Bruce Taliaferro, a Gadsden native who had filled in for Wilburn and Daniel Riley in the past, stepped in to fill the empty position.
 Gold City released their first recording with Taliaferro in July 2008.
 Also, August 2008 saw the Band of Gold return to the scene on a limited basis.
 The band consisted of pianist Josh Simpson, drummer Kevin Albertson, bass guitarist Taylor Barnes, and lead guitarist Daniel Addison.

 On April 28, 2009, tenor, Steve Ladd, announced that he would be leaving Gold City.
-On June 17, 2009, it was announced that Chris Cooper would be filling the tenor position.
+On June 17, 2009, it was announced that Chris Cooper would fill the tenor position.
 It was announced in July 2009 that Josh Simpson would be leaving Gold City in August to go to college.
 His temporary replacement was Curtis Broadway who played on Band of Gold dates.
 Gold City Bus driver Jim Korn filled in on keys after the Band of Gold quit traveling with the group.
 It was announced on August 11.
 2009 that Aaron McCune had departed Gold City and a replacement was being sought.

-Later in December, it was announced that Chris Cooper left Gold City and a replacement would be found by the end of Christmas break.
-Over the Christmas break, it was announced that former Legacy Five tenor Josh Cobb would be joining the group, and former Ernie Haase & Signature Sound pianist Roy Webb would join as the pianist.
-It was also announced that Tim Riley would be committed to full-time traveling with Gold City.
+Later in December, it was announced that Chris Cooper had left Gold City.
+A replacement was found by the end of Christmas break.
+Over the Christmas break, it was announced that former Legacy Five tenor Josh Cobb would join the group, and former Ernie Haase & Signature Sound pianist Roy Webb would join as the pianist.
+It was also announced that Tim Riley officially returned to Gold City.